 Note: This blog post is from 2013.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Someone asked on the FusionReactor mailing list (a Google Group) whether FusionReactor tracked CF sessions.
+And I may revise the content as necessary.Someone asked on the FusionReactor mailing list (a Google Group) whether FusionReactor tracked CF sessions.
 I started to write a reply, with the good news/bad news in answer to that, and as sometimes happens, it became long enough that I thought it might be better suited as a blog entry that I could point to from the list instead, and which may also help those not on the list (which is a great resource, as a low-volume list with a high signal to noise ratio.)

 Anyway, here is the answer I wanted to offer to that question...